 In 1890, John Mouat built the mansion for his wife Amelia and their five children.
 Nestled in the historic neighborhood of the Potter Highlands, which was created and settled by the Scottish in 1863, it is now a charming Bed and Breakfast.
 It has five rooms, all with private baths and Jacuzzi tubs, and all of the rooms have updated modern showers.
 Each room has a unique wallpaper design on the ceiling created and installed by Bradbury and Bradbury, world renowned creators of fine wallpapers.
 Unlike many B&Bs, the rooms in this mansion are spacious and very comfortable.
 Each room has it’s own unique design and is decorated with antiques which lend to the genuine mansion experience.

 Because of the age of the mansion, we do not have an elevator.
 All guest rooms are located on the second floor, and the grand ballroom is located on the third floor.
-Please note that due to this, we are not always able to facilitate handicapped guests fully.
+Please note that due to this, we are not always able to facilitate those with mobility challenges.